openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

         making it so easy to give a simple state machine many input/output interfaces and when you get used to the idiosyncracies, you can even make it somewhat reliable. (...)

-â€
+”

-â€œ
+“

 [Petr Baudis: Repairing git cherry-pick authorship
           information](http://log.or.cz/?p=177)

 I spent just my last night going through few months worth of patches and cherry-picking
-        the bugfixy ones to [glibcâ€™s
+        the bugfixy ones to [glibc’s
           release/2.11/master](http://sourceware.org/glibc/wiki/Release/2.11).
-But I was tired and didnâ€™t pay attention to gitâ€™s messages, so at the end of the evening, I noticed that for all conflicting patches, I have done git commit -a instead of git commit -a -c commitid.
-This had a definite advantage since the â€œ(cherry picked from commit â€¦)â€ notices inserted by git cherry-pick -x got preserved, but also a very definitive problem â€“ the author name and date info for each commit was wrong.
+But I was tired and didn’t pay attention to git’s messages, so at the end of the evening, I noticed that for all conflicting patches, I have done git commit -a instead of git commit -a -c commitid.
+This had a definite advantage since the “(cherry picked from commit …)” notices inserted by git cherry-pick -x got preserved, but also a very definitive problem – the author name and date info for each commit was wrong.

 (Note that AIUI, 1.7.5 cherry-pick might not have this problem anymore.
-Iâ€™m still using
+I’m still using
-        1.7.4, content with Debianâ€™s packaged version nowadays.)
+        1.7.4, content with Debian’s packaged version nowadays.)

 Due to the -x lines, we still have mapping to original history.
 Therefore, some
         scripting should fix this quickly.
-And sure enoughâ€¦!
+And sure enough…!
 Maybe this recipe will come useful to
         someone:

 git filter-branch --commit-filter'